Thought-Forms: Created by emotions

-In Fig. 13 shows the thought-form created by "a strong craving for personal possession."
-Its color has dull unpleasing hue "deadened with the heavy tint indicative of selfishness."
-The curving hooks are its especially characteristic.
-Creator this thought-form had never "conception of the self-sacrificing love which pours itself out in joyous service," no thinking of return.
+Fig. 13 shows the thought-form created by "a strong craving for personal possession."
+Its color has a dull unpleasing hue "deadened with the heavy tint indicative of selfishness."
+The curving hooks are especially characteristic.
+The creator of this thought-form never had a "conception of the self-sacrificing love which pours itself out in joyous service," without thinking of return.
 (Note: Tillett saw here only the "brown-red swirls."
-An especially powerful class of this kind of thought-forms takes on "the appearance of a nebulous octopus, with long, winding, clinging tentacles, striving to wrap around the other person," and to drag him toward the aura of creator.)
+An especially powerful class of this kind of thought-form takes on "the appearance of a nebulous octopus, with long, winding, clinging tentacles, striving to wrap around the other person," seeking to drag him toward the aura of its creator.)
 (Note: "A gross sensual love will be a dull and heavy crimson"...
 The mutual influence of thoughts is like "adding fuel to the fire."
-If someone for a long time is fraught with low thoughts, then into his mind will pour such a vicious stream that he will be horrified if he understands what he is doing with himself.
-According to Leadbeater, do not need to collect photos of actresses [and actors], as "they always attract the most undesirable thought-forms from hosts of impure-minded people.")
+If someone for a long time is fraught with low thoughts, then into his mind will pour such a vicious stream that he will be horrified if he understands what he is doing to himself.
+According to Leadbeater, one should not collect photos of actresses [and actors], as "they always attract the most undesirable thought-forms from hosts of impure-minded people.")

 Fig. 19.
 The Intention to Know.
 (Note: "I asked him when he saw this curious shape.")